connectthefuture/dotfiles-33/README.md

 ~/.dotfiles/script/bootstrap
 ```

 Close and re-open the shell or run `zsh`.
 From then on you'll be able to reload the shell via the `reload!` alias.
+Configure your terminal application to use either bash or zsh.

+Install theme in iTerm2 or Terminal.app as well as configure theme in ZSH and vim.

-Set the "Regular Font" typeface in iTerm2 to the Hack typeface which is downloaded into `~/.dotfiles/modules/Hack`.
+Set the typeface in iTerm2 or Terminal.app to the Hack typeface which is downloaded into `~/.dotfiles/modules/Hack`.

 ### Developing

-Add a submodule:
+Add a new submodule:
 ```bash
 git submodule add https://github.com/user/repo ~/.dotfiles/modules/repo
 git submodule update --init --recursive